top of page

 2018

 I was among 78 women in STEMM selected for the 2018 Homeward Bound program and Antarctic voyage.
 Homeward Bound is a groundbreaking leadership, strategic and science initiative for women, set against the backdrop of Antarctica.
-It is building a global network of 1000 women in STEMM with the aim to influence policy and decision making as it shapes our planet.
-It has been an incredible experience to witness the stunning, majestic, tranquil and powerful wilderness of Antarctica.
+It is building a global network of women in STEMM with the aim to influence policy and decision making as it shapes our planet.
+It was an incredible experience to witness the stunning, majestic, tranquil and powerful wilderness of Antarctica.
 With these surroundings we explored leadership ideas, went 'deep-diving' to better understand ourselves and discussed global challenges in a collaborative and nurturing space.
-It was a privilege to travel to Antarctica and particularly to be there together with the strong, inspiring, committed and compassionate women in science of Homeward Bound and supported by a brilliant team of experts in leadership, strategy, visibility and Antarctic science.
+It was a privilege to travel to Antarctica, particularly to be there with the strong, inspiring, committed and compassionate women in science of Homeward Bound, supported by a brilliant team of experts in leadership, strategy, visibility and Antarctic science.

 TEACHING,